enisgur/bashCloneAll/README.md

+# Github multiable repositeries cloner!

-this script make your life easier to clone multiable reps from github.
+This bash script make your life easier to clone multiable repositeries from github.

 `gitKey` = for ssh-key name;
 `locationKey` = for where the ssh-key located;
 `arrReps` = array of repositeries that you want to clone;

-run `./cloneAll.sh`
+run `./cloneAll.sh` to start the script!